Pawansinghrajpoot/Project/README.md

 ## Credits

-This Tic-Tac-Toe game was created by [Your Name].
+This Tic-Tac-Toe game was created by Pawan Singh Rajpoot

 ## License